-Aviation has changed significantly since the previous 2030 LTP was prepared.
+The previous MSP Airport long-term plan (2030 LTP) was completed in 2010 and used 2030 as the forecast horizon.
+Since that time, aviation has changed significantly.
 These changes include the evolution of airline aircraft fleets, growth in non-traditional airline companies, the development of the ride-share industry, changes in passenger characteristics and travel patterns, and the need for flexibility in development plans to accommodate demand.
 These factors were considered in the 2040 LTP to define a future development plan that accommodates forecast demand, both in magnitude and characteristics, while providing flexibility for the MAC to respond to future changes.